Kosovo's parliament approves 2019 budget, avoids crisis

 The government plans to keep a budget deficit of 2 percent gross domestic product.
 Some 800 million euros will be spent on state infrastructure projects mainly to build new roads.

+Haradinaj said capital investment expenditure was raised by 11 percent compared to last year’s budget, spending for law enforcement agencies by 6 percent and base pensions by 20 percent.

+Kosovo economists say increasing public sector wages would further increase the gap between the public and private sector and harm competitiveness.
+The average private sector wage is 370 euros a month, comparing to 520 euros per month in the private sector.

-Corruption and political instability have kept most foreign investors away from Kosovo since the country of 2 million people declared independence from Serbia in 2008.
+Corruption and political instability have kept most foreign investors away from Kosovo since its 2 million people declared independence from Serbia in 2008.

 Reporting by Fatos Bytyci; Editing by Raissa Kasolowsky